Automorphisms of profinite mapping class groups: Automorphisms of procongruence mapping class groups

-\begin{remark} After a careful reading of the paper \cite{Gervais}, we noted a gap in the proof of Lemma~8 in \cite{Gervais} for $n=1$.
-The author claims that the surface $\Sigma_{g,n-1}$ can be identified with a subsurface of $\Sigma_{g,n}$ (with our notation, these would be $S_g^{n-1}$ and $S_g^n$, respectively).
-In fact, this is true only for $n>1$, which then implies that the proof of Theorem~1 in \cite{Gervais} is complete only for $n\geq 1$.
-This is the reason why Proposition~\ref{amalgamatedproduct} is only formulated for the case $k\geq 1$. \end{remark}
+\begin{remark} After a careful reading of the paper \cite{Gervais}, I noted a gap in the proof of \cite[Lemma~8]{Gervais} where the author claims: "Pasting a pair of pants to $\g_{2g+n-3,1}$ allows us to view $\Sigma_{g,n-1}$ as a subsurface of $\Sigma_{g,n}$".
+But this makes sense only for $n>1$, which means that the proof of \cite[Theorem~1]{Gervais} is complete only for $n\geq 1$.
+This is the reason why, in Proposition~\ref{amalgamatedproduct}, we assume $k\geq 1$. \end{remark}

 By the congruence subgroup property in genus $\leq 2$ and (ii) of Theorem~\ref{stabilizers}, the closures of the subgroups $\PG(S)_{\vec\s}$ and $\PG(S)_{\vec{\s}_i}$, for $i=1,\ldots,g-1$, in the profinite mapping class group $\hPG(S)$ identify with their respective profinite completions.
-Therefore, by the universal property of amalgamated free profinite products (cf.\ Section~9.2 in \cite{RZ}), we have:
+Therefore, by the universal property of amalgamated free profinite products (cf.\ \cite[Section~9.2]{RZ}), we have:

 \begin{corollary} With the notations of Proposition~\ref{amalgamatedproduct}, there is a natural continuous epimorphism:

 whose kernel is (topologically) normally generated by the commutators $[\tau_{\beta_i},\tau_{\beta_j}]$, for $i,j=1,\ldots,g-1$. \end{corollary}